guilbd/guilbd/README.md

 My name is Guilherme Benvenuto, I'm from Brasil <a href='https://emojitool.com/pt/flag-for-brazil'>🇧🇷</a>.
 I'm a systems development student and I'm looking for jobs oportunities.

-I'm passionate abou solving problems and learning.
+I'm passionate about solving problems and learning.
 Always open to new challenges and ready to face changes.

 - From MG, living in 📌Belo Horizonte
 - Student at Blue Edtech